ahmad2b/linkedin-profile-agent/README.md

 - `UPSTASH_REDIS_REST_URL`: Upstash Redis REST URL.
 - `UPSTASH_REDIS_REST_TOKEN`: Upstash Redis REST token.
 - `PORT`: Port to run the application (default: 8000).

+## Use Cases

+### OpenAPI Schema and Custom GPT Integration

+Thanks to FastAPI's built-in support for OpenAPI, this application can generate an OpenAPI schema that can be used to integrate with custom GPTs.
+This allows you to create a Linkedin profile agent chatbot that users can interact with to fetch LinkedIn profile and company information.

+### Example Use Case

+You can create a custom GPT model that uses the OpenAPI schema of this application to add actions for searching LinkedIn profiles and companies.
+This can be used to build a chatbot that helps users find LinkedIn profiles and companies, providing a conversational interface for LinkedIn data.

+Try the custom GPT here: [LinkedIn Profile Agent](https://chatgpt.com/g/g-eEeZCLQ2M-in-profile-agent)

+> **Note**: If the custom GPT does not work, it may be due to the ProxyCurl API limit being reached.
+In that case, you can clone this repository and deploy the application to your own server with your own ProxyCurl API key and create a custom GPT model that integrates with your server.

 ## License